|Around 12 pounds

 With their semi-arch body formation, Americans appear slightly more alert and active than many other breeds of their size and purpose.
 Their muscular, thick-boned frames give them a dense quality.
 Weighing around 12 pounds fully grown, they are on the larger side of “standard” sized rabbits.

-Available in just two colors — blue and white — the American lacks the variety of coats that has made many other breeds popular as pets and show animals.
-What they may lack in variety of color, they make up for with their plush and easily groomed fur.
+Available in just two colors—blue and white—the American lacks the variety of coats that has made many other breeds popular as pets and show animals.
+What they may lack in a variety of colors, they make up for with their plush and easily groomed fur.

 Diet and Exercise